Home

 Photo: Ground Truth Trekking

 Without regulatory enforcement by the government, the logging industry is able to wreack havoc on BC forests with impunity.
-An example is the eco crime in Cathedral Grove (above), committed in 2000 by Weyerhaeuser.
+Above: an example is the eco crime in Cathedral Grove committed in 2000 by Weyerhaeuser.
 Note the size of the huge stump in the foreground in comparison to the circled figure walking along the logging road bulldozed by Weyerhaeuser into the primeaval forest tract.
 Huge stumps in clearcuts are increasingly all that is left of the ancient temperate rainforest in BC (left).

 "Giants like this will not be seen again